 Go Back

-The R&D tax credit for manufacturing offsets the costs of innovation.
-The credit is a federal incentive designed to reward businesses that invest in research and development activities to improve their processes or products.
-While many people assume the credit only applies to tech companies, manufacturers are among the biggest beneficiaries, often without even realizing it.
+The R&D Tax Credit for manufacturing helps companies offset the high cost of innovation.
+This federal incentive rewards businesses that invest in research and development activities to improve their processes or products.

 Why the R&D Tax Credit Matters for Manufacturers